 John Wrightson Band

 John Wrightson has spent many years

-on the club circuit he became interested in
+on the club circuit he became interested in acoustic/folk music and

-Joan Edmundson on keyboards and vocals along with Frankie
+Joan Edmundson's keyboards and vocals along with Kenny Jobson's

-Porter on bass and vocals join John in the band.
-The John Wrightson
+guitar and vocals join John in the band.
+When available, Joan's

 The band will be first on the Parish

 Hall stage on Friday evening to start the festival.